Covid-19 outbreak recorded on ward at Naas General Hospital

 As of 8pm on Monday there were eight suspected cases in the hospital, according to a Health Service Executive (HSE) daily operations report.
 It is not known how many of these suspected cases are linked to the aforementioned outbreak.

-Naas General Hospital has the fourth highest number of suspected cases in the State, according to the HSE report.
+Naas General Hospital has the fourth highest number of suspected cases in the hospital system in the State, according to the HSE report.
 There are currently 14 confirmed Covid-19 cases in the entire acute hospital system, but a further 144 suspected cases.

 A spokeswoman for the HSE said “all protocols and national guidelines are being followed by Naas General Hospital”.
 She added the health service “cannot comment on individual cases or outbreaks to protect privacy and confidentiality”.